Technical Specification: Log Format & Traceability¶

 - Round: a slot-bounded unit targeting a future public randomness pulse (e.g., NIST Randomness Beacon).

-- Ticket: a single participation in a round; it escrows exactly 1 token and settles deterministically.
+- Ticket: a single participation in a round; it escrows a fixed token stake and settles deterministically.

 - Pulse: a 512-bit value published by the oracle and verified on-chain (Ed25519).